avangone/pdb-tools/README.md

 * pdb_harmonize

    Compares the atoms of two PDB files and keeps only those common to both structures.
 Useful for RMSD calculations.

+* pdb_delocc

+   Removes multiple occupancies from PDB file.
+Keeps the first atomic location found.

+* pdb_toseq

+   Extracts the amino acid sequence as present in the ATOM lines of the PDB file.

 Requirements
 ------------